personman/zf-doctrine-audit/README.md

 [![Build Status](https://travis-ci.org/API-Skeletons/zf-doctrine-audit.png)](https://travis-ci.org/API-Skeletons/zf-doctrine-audit)

 Auditing for Doctrine 2.
-May use ZfcUser to map revisions to users.
 This module creates an entity to audit a specified target entity and tracks revisions to that target.
+Includes tagging of authenticated users and per-revision comments.

 About